byllyfish/zof/docs/tutorial/hello.rst

     $ ZOFDEBUG=1 python hello.py

     Try running the same program in debug mode to see the output.

-.. note:: zof.run() is a backport of asyncio.run() from Python 3.7.
-If you are running
-    Python 3.7, it is exactly asyncio.run().

-    To incorporate zof into other asyncio projects, you would run the coroutine `controller.run()` in its own asyncio task.

 Lifecycle Events (Start, Stop, Exception)